 \section{Primary Results and Properties}

-In this section, we provide primary results of LP-based method and first-order method.
-We also include some basic analysis of dual algorithms that will help present our main results.
-We start from the convergence of regular LP-based method.
-All the analysis are under Assumption \eqref{ass:1} and \eqref{ass:2}.
+In this section, we present some primary results for the problem and OLP dual algorithms which will help present our main results.
+We also include basic properties and convergence of the LP-based and first-order methods.
+All the analyses are stated under Assumption \ref{ass:1} and \ref{ass:2}.